 Inspire kids to write with these 40 writing prompts!
 Half the problem with writing is that kids have trouble deciding what to write about.
 This printable resource will eliminate that problem and help kids move on to actually writing!

 Summer is a great time to work on skills that we haven’t covered as much as I would have liked during the school year.
-We did a really pitiful job with writing this year, so I knew I had to get organized for the summer if I wanted summer writing to actually happen!
+We can always use more practice writing, and it takes an organized (or at least semi-organized, ha ha) system if it’s going to truly happen.

-I scoured the internet (and our imaginations) and created a list of 40 writing prompt ideas for 3rd, 4th, and 5th graders.
+I created a list of 40 writing prompt ideas for 3rd, 4th, and 5th graders.
 The list includes a variety of writing styles – narrative, persuasive, descriptive, and how-to.
 I am offering these prompts for free download, but please use them for personal use only.
 Do not offer them on your own site.
 After you print the writing prompts, simply cut them apart and put them in a jar, and you have an instant writing station!

 Tips for Successful Summer Writing: